 1) Whoredom Rife – Dommedagskvad

 True to their approach, Norway’s Whoredom Rife seizes the traditional template of black metal and injects invigorating musical motifs.
 What truly got me hooked on this over other entries was its eerie, chilling tenor.
 Much like Necrot, Whoredom Rife has a startling grip on their sound early on into their career.
-At times, the compositions feel like a morbid waltz in an ancient chamber hall.
-Immense, original, ambitious.
+At times, the compositions feel like a morbid waltz in an ancient chamber hall that can only be summed up as: immense, original, and ambitious.

 Key tracks: “Cursing the Storm to Come,” “Spir,” “Pilgrim”